Conophytum wittebergense de Boer

-Conophytum wittebergense is a small, winter-growing, almost stemless, perennial, leaf succulent up to 1.2 inches (3 cm) tall and forms dense mats or cushions with time.
+Conophytum wittebergense is a small, almost stemless, winter-growing succulent, up to 1.2 inches (3 cm) tall, that forms dense mats with time.
 It is an outstanding plant with tiny bodies marked with a network of dark red dots and lines on top.
-The paired leaves bodies are variable,tiny, less than 0.4 inch (1 cm) in diameter with a small growing cleft that doesn't reach right across the body.
+The paired leaves bodies are variable, tiny, less than 0.4 inch (1 cm) in diameter with a small growing cleft that doesn't reach right across the body.
 The small white flowers are nocturnal and highly scented.
 It is extremely decorative even without flowers.

 How to Grow and Care

 Conophytums are usually grown in dish gardens where they spread slowly but make good ornamental plants for window gardening.
 They also do well in rockeries where they can be grown in crevices.

 The Conophytum vegetate during the winter season.
 They must then be kept dry during hot, gradually wet upon autumn arrival: the moisture stimulates the release of new root hairs and the plant will grow for the entire winter season, foliar issuing new pairs from inside the existing ones.
 Flowering usually occurs in autumn and the color of the flowers is extremely variable from species to species.